Ezra-H/SL_translator/README.md

 Other modules are extra options to install.

 ### openpose
-Click this [link](https://github.com/baidu-research/warp-ctc) to install the openpose module.
+Click this [link](https://github.com/baidu-research/warp-ctc) to install the openpose.

 ### warp-ctc

-Click this [link](https://github.com/baidu-research/warp-ctc) to install the warp-ctc module.
+Click this [link](https://github.com/baidu-research/warp-ctc) to install the warp-ctc.

 ## Usage